emmanuelaboah/Decision-Score-Histogram/README.md

 Below is an example of how to use this histogram.

 **Input:**
-- Decision/Anomaly scores of detection or binary classification algorithm.
+- decision_scores: Decision/Anomaly scores of detection or binary
+classification algorithm  --> input to class object
-- Ground truth: binary class labels of normal (+1) and anomalous (-1) data instances.
+- ground_truth: binary class labels of normal (+1) and anomalous (-1)
+data instances  -->  input to class object
-- fig_name (Optional: string): name for saving output plot; default is 'hist_plot'
+- fig_name (Optional: string): name for saving output plot; default is 'hist_plot'  --> input to hist_plot method
 - **Input data type**: ```list, numpy array, pandas DataFrame, pandas Series```

 **Output:**